jakeyjakeyy/dfchronicles-dev/README.md

 ### 3. **Creating your data**

-- **Register:** Create an account via the link in the nav bar.
+- **Register:** Create an account via the link in the navigation bar.
 - **XMLs:** You can download sample data to use [here].
-- **Upload:** Upload the XMLs on the Upload page via the nav bar.
+- **Upload:** Upload the XMLs on the Upload page via the navigation bar.
-- **Generation:** Select your preferred category, and any event that piques your interest.
-The app will shortly respond with a unique story specific to your selected event.
+- **Generation:** Select your preferred category and an intriguing event.
+The app will promptly respond with a unique story tailored to your selected event.

+### Note:

+- Ensure your `.env` file is properly configured with a valid OpenAI API key for generations to occur.
+Tiktoken is used to ensure only generations under a reasonable size will be sent to the OpenAI API.